andyting0619/MNIST-DNN/README.md

 - A deep neural network (DNN) for MNIST classification.
 # Project Overview
 - The goal of this project is to train a deep neural network (DNN) to recognize and classify handwritten digits from the MNIST dataset.
+# Project Result
+- The model achieves an accuracy of 98.1% in recognizing handwritten digits.
 # Requirement
 - Python 3.8 or higher
 # How to Use the Model